-- Brainstem function – A misalignment of the atlas can put pressure on the brainstem, the vital part of the body it is meant to protect.
+A misalignment of the atlas can put pressure on the brainstem, the vital part of the body that should protect it.
 This region is rich in nerves and plays a vital role in communication throughout the body.
 If pressure builds up or nerves are compressed, pain and other symptoms can result.

 Clearly, this is an important part of the body.
 Why does a misalignment often occur during an injury or accident?
-The atlas is a uniquely shaped bone and helps to provide about 50% of the head’s mobility.
+The atlas is a bone with a unique shape and it helps provide about 50% of the head’s mobility.
 This allows you to look in many different directions, but it also comes with a catch.
 The bone is easily misaligned when subjected to trauma.
 For example, an atlas subluxation may occur during a:

 - Car accident